mjmeijer/donald_2021/README.md

  - status _correct | wrong | timeout_
  - elapsed time in _frames_ at 60 fps
  - remaining levels at which error or timeout occurred, the current level is the length of the requested sequence
- - windowHeight x windowWidth in pixels
+ - windowHeight x windowWidth in pixels (see whether it's a phone)
  - date+time stamp

 ## Microsoft Excel (Dutch) tips